Understanding the California Revocable Living Trust in 2023 (Updated)

 3. Flexibility: A revocable living trust is flexible and can be changed or revoked by the grantor at any time while they are alive and have the legal capacity to make decisions.
 This allows the grantor to adapt the trust to their changing circumstances, such as changes in family or financial situations.

-4. Control: With a living trust, the grantor can maintain control over the assets in the trust while alive, appointing themselves or another individual as the trustee to manage the assets according to their wishes.
+4. Control: With a living trust, the grantor can maintain control over the grantor’s estate while alive, appointing themselves or another individual as the trustee to manage the assets according to their wishes.
+Upon their disability or death they can state what how they would like their successor trustee to manage the trust account

 5. Disability planning: A living trust can also provide for the management of the grantor’s assets in the event of their incapacity or disability.